-- 1) Refuse containers are emptied at regular intervals. - 2) There is an 'Out of Hours' service in place to remove bulk items. - 3) Refuse containers are emptied at regular intervals. - 4) Refuse bins are situated too close to the fabric of the building and should be moved to the designated bin store area.
-An email has been sent to the Housing manager to address this situation
+- 1) Refuse containers are emptied at regular intervals. - 2) There is an 'Out of Hours' service in place to remove bulk items. - 3) Refuse containers are emptied at regular intervals. - 4) Refuse bins are situated too close to the fabric of the building in block 1-4 and should be moved to the designated bin store area.
+An email has been sent to the Housing manager to address this situation.